harness/ff-erlang-server-sdk/README.md

 ## Cleanup
-To avoid potential memory leak, when SDK is no longer needed (when the app is closed, for example), a caller should call this method:
+To avoid potential a memory leak, when the SDK is no longer needed (when the app is closed, for example), a caller should call this method:

 ```